 Internships provide students with practical work-related experience under the supervision of a qualified professional (site supervisor) and a faculty supervisor responsible for academic quality and assigning the final grade.
 After completing the application process, rising juniors and seniors with a 2.25 overall GPA (or higher depending on major) can earn one to twelve credit hours.
 (Generally only twelve internship credits may count toward graduation.)
-Approval by the internship coordinator and faculty supervisor is required prior to starting the internship.
+Approval by the University of Lynchburg internship director and faculty supervisor is required prior to starting the internship.

 Process for Obtaining Internships:

-- Locate an internship site, search online using HornetLink, or contact the Career Center or your academic advisor for assistance in locating a site.
+- Locate an internship site, search online using HornetLink, or contact Career Development and Internships or your academic advisor for assistance in locating a site.

 - Discuss the internship with your academic advisor.

 - Obtain internship forms online from the For-Credit Internship Forms page.